 In our local radio syndicated services, we report audience estimates for FCC-licensed radio stations and these stations' streams.
 We collect listening information from sample households via PPM or Diaries.
 After we collect the listening information, we edit it and apply weighting procedures.
-We then report our audience estimates in the Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service (referred to as "Nielsen Information") or eBook and an array of other services that support it.
+We then report our audience estimates in an array of services.
 The marketplace uses the estimates for buying and selling radio advertising and for other analyses.